If you find this software useful, please consider making a donation to help us continue to provide and support quality products like this.

 Once installed, it’s easy to get your first working cocos3d application up and running.
 Open

-Xcode, create a new project using the cocos3d Application template, and then simply build and run it to produce a 3D take on the traditional ‘hello, world‘ application.
+Xcode, create a new project using one of the cocos3d Application templates, and then simply build and run it to produce a 3D take on the traditional ‘hello, world‘ application.

 In addition, the cocos3d distribution contains a

-Demos folder, where you can build and run the
+Demos folder, where you can build and run several demo apps.
+These include the

 - Learn how to write 3D iOS applications using cocos3d with the cocos3d Programming Guide.